lkleinbrodt/SideQuest/README.md

 ### 1. Onboarding

-- Present ~10 example quests across diverse categories (fitness, social, mindfulness, chores, hobbies, outdoors, etc.).
+## Current State

+- User is presented with the list of available categories and selects which they are interested in.
+- User provides the difficulty, and desired time for quests.
-- User gives thumbs-up/thumbs-down for each.
+- User opts in to notifications for quests.
+- Preferences saved to db, user is moved to main app.

+## Desired State

+- User selects which categories they are interested in
+- We show them ~5-10 prime example quests based on their selections, and the user quickly swipes through them to say which they like or dislike (left or right swipe)
+- We use those as a cold start to seed their preferences.
 - User optionally adds a **“Preferences Prompt”** in free text (e.g. _“I work from home, have a big dog, vegetarian household, limited time on weekdays”_).
-- Save preferences and initial positive/negative examples.
+- Save preferences and initial positive/negative examples, move to main app.

-### 2. Morning Quest Generation
+### 2. Quest Board Management

-- At ~7:00 AM local time, SideQuest generates **three quests**.
+- Whenever a user opens their app / refreshes the board, we check if the board needs a refresh.
+Boards are stale each day at midnight in the user's timezone.
-- Generation logic uses:
+- See below for refresh logic
-  - User preferences (prompt + category thumbs).
-  - Past likes/dislikes and completions.
-  - Diversity rules (no duplicate categories/verbs).
-  - Time context (weekday vs weekend).
-- If LLM call fails, fallback to curated pool of 60+ pre-seeded quests.

-### 3. Quest Selection & Feedback
+- Show the user their new board
 - User sees 3 quest cards.
 Options:
+  - **Accept** quests to pursue (0–3).
-  - **Pick** quests to pursue (0–3).
+  - **Decline** quests to pursue (0–3).
-  - **Thumbs up/down** any quest, regardless of selection.
-  - **Swap** a card for a new suggestion (1 reroll per card).
+- Accepted quests are moved to the active quests tab.
+- Declined quests are removed from the board.

 ### 4. Completion & Reflection

-- Later in the day, user marks quests as **Done** or **Skipped**.
+- Later in the day, user marks quests as **Completed** or **Abandoned**.
-- Optionally add a short note (e.g. why skipped, or a reflection).
+- Optionally add a short note (e.g. why abandoned, or a reflection).

 ### 5. Feedback Loop

-- Store explicit thumbs and implicit signals (done = good, skipped = mild negative).
+- Implicit signals (accepted, declined, completed, abandoned) are used to update the user's preferences.
+- Explicit feedback (thumbs up, thumbs down, comment) is also used to update the user's preferences.
 - Next day’s generation is biased toward tags/phrases from positive feedback and avoids negatives.
 - Maintain diversity and recency rules.

+### 6. History + Stats (not yet implemented)

+- A history page shows your quest history
+- "Streak" = how many days in a row you've completed quests
+- 7 day history.
+Shows last 7 days and a preview of the quests you've completed.
+- "Success Rate" = percentage of accepted quests you've completed
+- "Most Completed Category" = the category you've completed the most quests in
+- "Top Tags" = the tags you've completed the most quests in

 ---

 ## Product Guardrails

 - **Tone:** Whimsical, light, indie-styled.
-- **Scope:** ≤15 minutes per quest.
 - **Constraints:** Respect preferences (e.g. vegetarian, has dog, avoid weather-incompatible tasks if integrated later).
 - **Diversity:** Avoid repeating same category/verb within 7 days.
 - **Privacy:** Store minimal data.
 No microphones, no GPS.